CompassionAI/data-registry/processed_datasets/template.card.md

 What is the _intended_ purpose of this dataset?
 Of course every dataset could be used beyond the intended purpose, state the original intended purpose here.

+## Warnings (optional)

+Optional section with any warnings that need to be kept in mind.
+For example, if the purpose of the dataset does not include something that it can easily be confused for.

 ## Root datasets

 What raw root dataset/datasets was used to make this processed dataset?